Alimony in Tennessee Divorce

 5. Alimony pendente lite or alimony pending litigation of the divorce:

-A temporary form of spousal support which is awarded during the pendency of the divorce action.
+A temporary form of spousal support awarded during the pendency of the divorce action.
 Typically the court only looks at the financial need of the requesting spouse and the ability of the other spouse to pay.